cerb/cerb.github.io/privacy.md

 * You may choose to arrange payment through an intermediary like PayPal to protect your financial information.

-* You may opt-out of receiving commercial emails from us.
+* You must opt-in to receive newsletters and other marketing email from us.
+At any time, you may opt-out of marketing communications by clicking the "unsubscribe" link found at the bottom of such messages.
+Note that after you opt-out, you may still receive email from us related to your active licenses and services, or in response to information you have requested.

-* You may receive a full backup of your content from Cerb Cloud at any time.
+* You may receive a full backup of your content from Cerb Cloud at any time by contacting [team@cerb.ai](mailto:team@cerb.ai).

-* You may delete records and other data within Cerb.
+* You may delete records and other data within your Cerb instance.
+Use the **search** menu in the top right of the application, edit a record, and click the **Delete** button.

+* You may request that we delete your personal profiles, organizational profiles, and/or testimonials, from our client database by contacting [team@cerb.ai](mailto:team@cerb.ai).

-* You may close your Cerb Cloud account and request that your data and backups be permanently deleted.
+* You may close your Cerb Cloud account and request that your data and backups be permanently deleted by contacting [team@cerb.ai](mailto:team@cerb.ai).

 # Security and Safeguards